Last Updated on

 If you have a great business idea or have decided to disrupt the market with your ground-breaking technology, then the first step should be incorporating your company.
 Company formation is essential to safeguard your intellectual property through a proper legal procedure.
 History is filled with incidences, where the great innovators lost on the chance to be part of history because someone legally registered similar ideas first.

-Company formation is also essential as it gives you protection from legal liabilities that can arise during the course of business.
+Company formation is also necessary as it gives you protection from legal liabilities that can arise during the course of business.
 As a company is a separate legal entity, upon registration all the legal liabilities are restricted to the company.

 The formation of a company is a major decision and should be done after careful deliberation, as a company is not the individual encoder of its own brand and business, it represents the company’s stakeholders.